InvaHealth/InvaHealthDDdescriptors/README.md

 # **Min_debilitation_days**

-Minimum number of days a person has to stop working or perform their normal activities.
+Minimum number of days a person has to stop working or perform their normal activities, if provided.

 # **Max_debilitation_days**

-Maximum number of days a person has to stop working or perform their normal activities.
+Maximum number of days a person has to stop working or perform their normal activities, if provided.

 # **DALY**